Abington P.D.’s Proud Female Officers

 So how can you join the Abington Police team?

-APD conducts a competitive written test for police applicants once per year, usually in the fall.
-Applications typically become available in early August.
+APD conducts a competitive written test for police applicants once per year.
+Applications will be available on-line when a test has been announced.
 Be sure to check our web site periodically to see if applications are being accepted.

 In addition to the written exam, candidates need to pass a physical agility test and undergo an interview conducted by a panel of APD personnel.
 Following that, candidates must undergo a background investigation and polygraph exam, as well as medical and psychological examinations.